CefasRepRes/MixUncertainty/README.md

 # MixUncertainty
 An R package to stochastically forecast parameter values for mixed fisheries models from historic observations.
-Simple state-space time-series models are fitted to historic fleet parameter observations and future values are stochastically projected from the fitted latent process.
-MixUncertainty allows for the easy conditioning of fleet structures with uncertainty around key parameters:
+Simple state-space time-series models are fitted to historic fishing fleet parameter observations and future values are stochastically projected from the fitted latent process.
+MixUncertainty allows for the easy conditioning of fleet structures with uncertainty around three key parameters:

-- metier-stock **catchability**
+- catchability of each stock for each metier (**catchability**)
-- metier proportional **effort-share**
+- proportional share of fleet effort across metiers (**effort-share**)
-- fleet proportional stock **quota-share**
+- proportional share of stock quota across fleets (**quota-share**)

 MixUncertainty uses FLR libraries.
 Fleet data are expected to follow the `FLFleet`(s), `FLMetier`(s), `FLCatch`(es) hierarchy defined by the `FLFleet` package.
 Uncertainty conditioning methods depend on the `TMB` package.
 Optional figures are generated using `tidyr`, `plyr`, `ggplot2` and `cowplot`.

-# Installation
+## Installation
 MixUncertainty can be installed using the 'devtools' package

 ```{r}